Evidence of a dibaryon spectrum in coherent $\pi^0\pi^0 d$ photoproduction at forward deuteron angles: Experimental setup and analysis procedure

 The invariant mass of each two photon system was required to be within 40\,MeV of the $\pi^{0}$ mass (corresponding to approximately 2.5$\sigma$).
 For a given event, all combinations where two $\pi^0$ from the four photons could be reconstructed were retained for further analysis.

 Two mass determinations of the forward going particle were made per event.
-The first was the mass reconstruction in the forward spectrometer via momentum and $\beta$ measurements, referred to as the \textit{forward spectrometer mass}.
+The first was the mass reconstruction in the forward spectrometer via momentum and $\beta$ measurements, referred to as the \textit{measured mass}.
 The second was the missing mass recoiling from the $\pi^0\pi^0$ system, referred to as the \textit{$\pi^0\pi^0$ missing mass}.
-For the dominant quasi-free background reaction, $\gamma p(n)\rightarrow \pi^0\pi^0 p$, the \textit{forward spectrometer mass} is peaked at the proton mass, whereas the \textit{$\pi^0\pi^0$ missing mass} is higher than the deuteron mass and increases with $E_{\gamma}$ due to the assignment of the target mass to that of the deuteron.
+For the dominant quasi-free background reaction, $\gamma p(n)\rightarrow \pi^0\pi^0 p$, the \textit{measured mass} is peaked at the proton mass, whereas the \textit{$\pi^0\pi^0$ missing mass} is higher than the deuteron mass and increases with $E_{\gamma}$ due to the assignment of the target mass to that of the deuteron.

-The blue line in Fig.\ref{fig:massfit}(a) shows the \textit{forward spectrometer mass} after two $\pi^{0}$ have been identified.
+The blue histogram in Fig.\ref{fig:massfit}(a) shows the \textit{measured mass} after two $\pi^{0}$ have been identified.
 There is a small peak at the $\pi^+$ and a larger peak at the proton mass from quasi-free production.
 The peak corresponding to deuterons is barely discernible in the high energy tail of the proton candidates.
 Additional selection criteria were used to enhance the signal from deuterons in order to visualise the mass distribution.
 The angle between the missing momentum from the $\pi^0\pi^0$ system and the forward going charged particle was required to be smaller than 7.5$^\circ$ and the \textit{$\pi^0\pi^0$ missing mass} was required to be lower than 1900\,MeV/c$^2$ to remove background from quasi-free production off the proton.
-The red line in Fig.\ref{fig:massfit}(a) (scaled to equal the number of protons in the blue spectrum) shows the \textit{forward spectrometer mass} after these selection criteria, where a peak at the deuteron mass is clear.
+The red histogram in Fig.\ref{fig:massfit}(a) (scaled to equal the number of protons in the blue spectrum) shows the \textit{measured mass} after these selection criteria, where a peak at the deuteron mass is clear.
 Fig.\ref{fig:massfit}(b) shows the same data (not scaled and with finer binning), where a fit has been made using simulated $\gamma d \rightarrow \pi^0\pi^0 d$ events and real data of quasi-free production off the proton, with good agreement to the data.